 Groups of Five/Community sponsor applications for Iraqi and Syrian refugees

-Over the past year, Canada has been overwhelmed with the generosity of Canadians who want to sponsor refugees out of Iraq and Syria.
+Over the past year, Canada has been overwhelmed with the generosity of Canadians who want to sponsor Syrian and Iraqi refugees.
 To ensure refugees’ successful integration, we need to manage how many we bring into Canada while avoiding a growing backlog.

-As a result, a public policy came into effect in December 2016 limiting the number of Syrian and Iraqi applications to 1,000 people for Groups of five and community sponsors.
+As a result, a public policy came into effect on December 19, 2016, limiting the number of new Syrian and Iraqi applications to the first 1,000 people submitted by Groups of Five and Community Sponsors.

 - Date Modified: